eworm-de/routeros-scripts/doc/capsman-download-packages.md

     /system/scheduler/add name=capsman-download-packages on-event="/system/script/run capsman-download-packages.capsman;" start-time=startup;

 Packages available in local storage in older version are downloaded unconditionally.

-The script tries to download missing packages by guessing from system log.
+If no packages are found the script tries to download missing packages for legacy CAPsMAN by guessing from system log.

 Usage and invocation
 --------------------